dettonville/ansible-utils/docs/x509_certificate_verify.md

         sample: false
         type: bool

+- issuer_modulus  The modulus of the issuer certificate's public key (hexadecimal string, only for RSA keys).
+        returned: when issuer_path is provided and the issuer certificate has an RSA key
+        sample: a1b2c3...
+        type: str

+- modulus_match  A boolean indicating if the modulus of the certificate and issuer certificate match (only for RSA keys).
+        returned: when issuer_path is provided and both certificates have RSA keys
+        sample: false
+        type: bool

 - msg     A message indicating the result of the validation.
         returned: always
         sample: All certificate validations passed successfully